Tottenham-Leyton Orient match in Carabao Cup called off due to positive coronavirus tests | Goal.com

 Tottenham paid for Leyton Orient's coronavirus testing after the O's drew 2-2 against Mansfield in League Two action on Saturday.

-Spurs were looking for assurances before making the trip to Brisbane Road for the clash, with EFL clubs not required to be tested weekly like Premier League sides are.
+Spurs were looking for assurances before making the trip to Brisbane Road for the clash, with EFL clubs not required to be tested weekly like Premier League sides.

 On Monday, Leyton Orient confirmed a number of positive tests in a statement.